sodadata/docs/soda-cl/soda-cl-overview.md

 1. As an Admin, or Manager or Editor of a dataset in which the no-code check exists, navigate to the dataset.
 2. To the right of the check you wish to edit, click the stacked dots, then select **Edit Check**.
 You can only edit a check via the no-code interface if it was first created as a no-code check, as indicated by the cloud icon in the **Origin** column of the table of checks.
 3. Adjust the check as needed, test your check, then save.
-Soda executes the check during the next scan according to the schedule you selected.
+Soda executes the check during the next scan according to the scan definition you selected.
 4. Optionally, you can execute your check immediately.
 Locate the check you just edited and click the stacked dots, then select **Execute Check**.
 Soda executes *only* your check.